Frequently Asked Questions

 · In Berkeley, with rent control, median rental prices increased from $350 in 1990, to $1150 median rent.
 Prices tripled even with rent control.

-Does the Initiative Lower Student Rents?
+Does Measure M Help Students or Lower Student Rents?

-No. Unless your kids, family, friends or coworkers are renting a price-controlled apartment at the time initiative goes into effect, they will still face higher prices later, fewer available rentals, and it will be less likely they can stay in Santa Cruz.
+No. Unless your kids, family, friends or coworkers are renting a price-controlled apartment at the time measure goes into effect, they will still face higher prices later, fewer available rentals, and it will be less likely they can stay in Santa Cruz.

 Yes!
-Housing Providers lose the ability to limit the number of renters below the California maximum for the house Which is that each dwelling must have at least one room measuring at least 120 square feet; and all other habitable rooms excluding kitchens must be at least 70 square feet.
+Housing Providers lose the ability to use a rental agreement to limit the number of renters below the federal maximum for the house Which is that each dwelling must have at least one room measuring at least 120 square feet; and all other habitable rooms excluding kitchens must be at least 70 square feet.
 The size determines the maximum occupancy rate.
 Two people can occupy a minimum-sized dwelling.
 For each additional occupant, the minimum must increase by 50 square feet.
 This means the limit for an average three bedroom house is around 16 people.
 Sublets become more difficult or impossible to control.
 Also because less housing is available, more renters will tend to crowd up and share bedrooms.
 Together, everyone will experience this impact.